 Conversation with Mennlay Golokeh Aggrey: Afro-Mexicans in a Mestizo Nation

 Who is Black-American?
-If you ask anyone in the Americas south of the States, the answer doesn’t fit the conventional U.S. definition of what we considered to be “Black American.”
+If you ask anyone in the Americas south of the States, the answer doesn’t fit the conventional U.S. definition of what we consider to be “Black American.”
 Rather, the conception of Black American identity is believed to extend throughout the Americas, encompassing all African-descended people from Canada, to Guatemala, to Brazil.

 Mennlay Golokeh Aggrey is a multi-talented cannabis entrepreneur and researcher exploring the history of Afro-Latinidad.
 She has been working legally in the cannabis industry for 13 years, working for the likes of Whoopi Goldberg and the award-winning edible company, Om Edibles.
 Last month, she held her debut event in Mexico City, Quién es Africanx (Who is African?) which centered on the history, the struggles and the celebration of Afro-Mexican identity.
 The panel galvanized an engaging community of Afro-Mexicans, Queer creatives and intellectuals which probed issues of class, pigmentocracy, and Black activism in Mexico.
 I caught up with Mennlay after the event to learn more about her work — and what it's like to be Black in Mexico: